micw/homedatabroker/README.md

 This output will be able publish metrics via MQTT.
 MQTT works.
 Need to implement reconnenct handling, tests, docs.

-### Victron Output (work-in-progress)
+### Victron Output

-I am planning to install a Victron Multiplus II battery inverter in my house.
-In branch feature/victron-dbus is a PoC that sends and updates grid meter data on a Victron Venus OS device.
-During the next months I will start to implement this as a new output.
+This output can be used to feed grid meter data into Victron Venus OS device.
+My personal use case is to provide grid data to my Victron Multiplus II battery inverter.

 ## Aggregations (planned)